 - Soliciting to engage in illicit sexual relations

 - Reckless endangerment

 - Unauthorized use of personal identifying information

 - Unlawful impersonation through electronic means

 The Wyoming Office of the Attorney General Division of Victim Services, provides information on victims' rights and services.
-You can also call them at (307) 777-7200.

 You may learn more about crimes by calling your local police department, sheriff's department, or district attorney's office.
 See our WY Sheriff Departments page for the contact information for your local sheriff's department.